dosanity/Credit_Risk_Analysis/README.md

 avg / total       0.99      0.40      0.69      0.56      0.52      0.27     17205
 ```

 The Cluster Centroids model accurately predicts credit risk 54.4% of the time.
 Additionally, the precision of the model for high risk is 0.01 and low risk is 1.00.
-In other words, when it predicts that a client is high risk, it is correct 1% and when it predicts that a client is low risk, it is correct 100% of the time.
+In other words, when it predicts that a client is high risk, it is correct 1% of the time and when it predicts that a client is low risk, it is correct 100% of the time.
 The recall in our model 0.69 for high risk and 0.40 for low risk.
 This means that it correctly identifies 69% of all high risk and 40% for all low risk.

 #### SMOTEENN (Combination Sampling)